bashar963/bashar963/README.md

 - 👋 Hi, I’m @bashar963
 - 👀 I’m interested in Android ,Flutter and iOS development (Mobile Dev)
 - 🌱 I’m currently learning iOS, swiftUI and Jetpack compose
-- 📫 How to reach -> me email me: basharqaddah@gmail.com
+- 📫 How to reach ->  email me: basharqaddah@gmail.com

 <!---
 bashar963/bashar963 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.